flowdock/api-docs/docs/How-To-Integrate.md

 If you supply a configuration URI for your application, we will display a configure button for each of integration the end user has set up for a flow.
 This will allow the user to go back to your application to change the integration settings.

 We will provide a reference to the integration as the `integration_id` query parameter (the `id` parameter that your web application received when the [integration was created](#/post-integration)) along with the `flow` parameter.
 These two parameters should allow you to identify which integration the end user is trying to configure.

+<div id="/integration-remove"></div>
+### Removing integration

+Only the end user can remove integrations.
+When this happens for one of your integrations, you will receive a `410 GONE` response when posting [thread messages](thread-messages) using the `flow_token` of the integration.
+This means that you should stop posting messages and remove any data you may have stored for this integration in the setup phase.